mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 # 2.2.3.
 Install necessary files on Solo

+Note: This mod is compatible with stock firmware and OpenSolo, green cube and the stock black cube.

 Important Note: backup all Solo gopromanager and shotmanager files before uploading the new code so that you can revert back in case something goes south.

 SSH into Solo, go to the /usr/bin directory and upload the gopromanager.py and goproconstants.py files